 - disinfecting and cleaning cooling towers

-- regular draining and cleaning pools and hot tubs
+- regularly draining and cleaning pools and hot tubs

 - using chemical treatments, such as chlorine, in pools and spas

-- keeping hot water systems at above 140 degrees °F and cold water systems below 68 degrees °F
+- keeping hot water systems above 140°F and cold water systems below 68°F

 Avoiding smoking can also significantly lower your risk of infection.
 Smokers are much more likely to develop Legionnaires' disease if they’re exposed to Legionella bacteria.